 - If you are using the multi-dose vial, you should also keep this in the fridge but take it out an hour before giving an injection so it reaches room temperature.
 Do not use this vial more than 10 times.

 - If you forget to give your child a dose, and it is within a few hours of when the dose was due, give it as soon as you remember.
-Otherwise, do not give this dose but wait until the next dose is due.
-Do not give a double dose.
+Otherwise, monitor your child's blood glucose levels and ask advice from the team.

 - If your doctor decides that your child should stop having these injections, or they pass the expiry date, return any remaining vials or ampoules to your pharmacist.
 Do not flush them down the toilet or throw them away.